 The Statue of Liberty is located on Liberty Island, a small island south of Manhattan that can only be reached by ferry.

-To ride one of the ferries that take you there, if you have not booked a guided tour but you already have your tickets to the Statue of Liberty I tell you what are the schedules, frequency and where are the ferry piers.
-All this and more, I'll tell you below, don't miss it!
+To ride one of the ferries that take you there, if you have not booked a guided tour, but you already have your tickets to the Statue of Liberty, I tell you what are the schedules, frequency and where are the ferry piers.

-1. Where does the ferry from Manhattan to the Statue of Liberty leave from?
+Where does the ferry from Manhattan to the Statue of Liberty depart from?

-The pier where you take the ferry to the Statue of Liberty from Manhattan is located in Battery Park, in Lower Manhattan, very close to the Castle Clinton ticket office where you buy and pick up some of the tickets to visit this famous tourist attraction.
+The pier where you take the ferry to the Statue of Liberty from Manhattan is located in Battery Park, in Lower Manhattan.

-If you are going to choose to take the ferry to the Statue of Liberty in Battery Park, I advise you to go there first thing in the morning because to pass the first security check there are very long lines and it can take you a while to get on the boat.
+If you choose to take the ferry to the Statue of Liberty in Battery Park, I advise you to go there first thing in the morning because to get through the first security check there are very long lines and it can take you a while to get on the boat.